SNIPPET LESSON PLAN FOR:

 Learner Outcomes/Objectives: Students will be primed to read Romeo and Juliet.
 The film clip and the introductory lecture will introduce them to Elizabethan theater and to the London of Shakespeare's time.

 Rationale: When students feel that they know an author as a person, they will be more interested in reading what he or she has written.
 An introduction to the times in which a play was first performed is helpful in appreciating the artistry and meaning of the work.

 The first 40 minutes of the movie are enough to provide most of the benefits of the film.
-This clip does not include the scenes which earned the movie its R rating.
-The film clip would probably be rated PG-13.
+This snippet does not include the scenes which earned the movie its R rating.
+The snippet would probably be rated PG-13.

 1. Review the clip and to make sure it is suitable for the class.
 Note any words that the class may not understand and use them in vocabulary exercises before showing the movie.
 Review the Lesson Plan and decide how to present it to the class, making any necessary modifications.